-Neil is a member of a complaints assessment committee of the Veterinary Council of NZ and is the current President of the NZ Equine Veterinary Association (June 2015)
+Neil is a member of a complaints assessment committee of the Veterinary Council of NZ and is a past President of the NZ Equine Veterinary Association (2015-2018)

 Since joining the practice Neil has furthered his interests in many aspects of equine practice such as reproduction, lameness, sporthorses and dentistry.